relaxtakenotes/xenos/README.md

 - You must install all .NET SDK's in the visual studio installer.
 - You must compile in x64.

+## Recommended ##
+- Use a vac bypass loader paired with this injector.

 ## License ##
 Xenos is licensed under the MIT License.
 Dependencies are under their respective licenses.